Property investors can save thousands of dollars by simply understanding the capital gains tax property six-year rule.

 In 2020, Jessica decided to sell her property in Sydney so that she can permanently reside in Brisbane.
 She qualified for the main residence exemption and was not required to pay capital gain tax.

-One way to reduce your CGT when selling your investment property is if you hold the property in your name for more than one year.
+One way to reduce your CGT liability when selling your investment property is if you hold the property in your name for more than one year.
 This will entitle you to a 50% discount on your capital gains tax payable when you sell the property.

 To calculate the net capital gain when selling an investment property, you can use methods such as the discount method and the indexation method.
 The net capital gain is determined by subtracting the cost base from the sale price, and then applying any eligible discounts or adjustments.